warren-bank/mirror-swissfileknife/readme.txt

-   -  Swiss File Knife Extended Edition (XE) is the commercial version of SFK, allowing direct reading of (nested) .zip, .tar.gz and .tar.bz2 file contents.
-Binaries are available for Windows and 32-Bit Linux (newer and lib5 systems), but not for Mac.
+   -  Swiss File Knife Extended Edition (XE) is the commercial version of SFK, allowing direct reading of (nested) .zip, .tar.gz and .tar.bz2 file contents, and high performance replace of patterns in text and binary files.
+Executables are available for Windows and 32-Bit Linux (newer and lib5 systems), but not for Mac.

          http://stahlworks.com/sfkxe.html